Printed on July 20, 2019, 10:37 am

 - Form S-4, Notice of Termination, is the form notice of termination for non-faculty personnel and provides no reason for termination whatsoever.
 Institutions may wish to provide notice of the opportunity for an oral statement of the reason similar to that specified in Form F-5 for faculty.
 It is assumed that employees should be aware of the reasons for termination under an effective personnel system.
 Form E-1, Notice of Recommended Salary, should be used to notify all personnel of the recommended salary for the ensuing academic or fiscal year.
 Notice of the recommended salary is not included in the notices of renewal for faculty since the recommended salary may not be known at the time of such notices.
 However, you may wish to add the language of this form to Forms F-2 and F-3.

 - Form V-1, Statement of Understanding/Agreement between Institution and Volunteer, will be used for volunteer workers.
-In order for a volunteer worker in an institution supported program to be eligible for reimbursement of the costs of defense in the event of a claim arising out of their actions, the institution is required by T.C.A. § 8-42-101(3)(B) to register the name of the volunteer with the Tennessee Board of Claims (Exhibit 17).
+In order for a volunteer worker in an institution supported program to be eligible for reimbursement of the costs of defense in the event of a claim arising out of their actions, the institution is required by T.C.A. § 8-42-101(3)(B) to register the name of the volunteer with the Tennessee Board of Claims (Exhibit 15).
 If the institution fails to register the volunteer and the state pays attorney fees or a judgment based on the volunteer's actions, cost and awards will be funded through the institution's budget.
-In addition, if the volunteer is a medical professional providing direct health care as a volunteer, he/she is only considered a "state employee" under the defense reimbursement provisions for purposes of medical malpractice.
+In addition, if the volunteer is a medical professional providing direct health care as a volunteer, they are only considered a "state employee" under the defense reimbursement provisions for purposes of medical malpractice.

 - Form D-1 Request for Approval for Change in Personnel Status of TCAT Employee is addressed above.